beninato8/ctfs/pactf/round-1/pactf-write-up-round-1.md

     <summary><strong>Solution</strong>:</summary>

     Looking at this text, you can see its probably some kind of cipher.
 The underscores look like they split up the words.
 A common cipher is a [Caesar Cipher](https://en.wikipedia.org/wiki/Caesar_cipher).
 The hint confirms that, as Caesar is both a salad, and a Roman Emperor.

-Now that we know the type of cipher, we need a custom alphabet so the numbers fit in, as a normal Caesar Cipher only has the 26 letters.
-The clue mentions appending numbers to the alphabet so we just need to add the numbers to the end.
-The site above allows you to have a custom alphabet, so just use the letters in the cipher as your alphabet (abcdefghijklmnopqrstuvwxyz0123456789).
-Scroll through the answers and one of them makes sense.
+    Now that we know the type of cipher, we need a custom alphabet so that the numbers fit in, as a normal Caesar Cipher only has the 26 letters.
+The clue mentions appending numbers to the alphabet, so we just need to add the numbers to the end of the alphabet for the cipher.
+The site linked above allows you to have a custom alphabet, so just use the letters in the cipher as your alphabet (abcdefghijklmnopqrstuvwxyz0123456789).
+Scroll through the answers and one of them makes sense (make your you get your capitalization correct!).

     </details>